Fine-Grained Tokens

 ]

-The Dashboard exposes four modes for stored credentials: all projects, selected workspaces, selected projects, and advanced JSON.
+The Dashboard exposes four resource-boundary modes for stored credentials: all projects, selected workspaces, selected projects, and advanced JSON.
 The first three modes cover the common cases.
-Advanced JSON is used when grants need operation-level scopes or different rules per project.
+Advanced JSON edits the nested resources.tunnels value and is used when boundaries need operation-level scopes or different rules per project.

 Scopes

 The current scope root is tunnels.
 It has three capabilities: create, connect, and list.
-Each capability can be set to true or to an object that limits accepted tunnel properties, connection parameters, or returned fields.
-Operation-level scopes are available on Pro and Enterprise projects.
+At least one capability must be present when scopes is present.
+Each capability can be set to true, false, or to an object that limits accepted tunnel properties, connection parameters, or returned fields.
+Operation-level tunnel scopes are enforced on Basic, Pro, and Enterprise managed projects.

 tunnels.create.filters restricts tunnel properties at creation time.
 If a filter forces a property, the engine applies that property when possible and rejects incompatible requests. tunnels.connect.filters restricts which existing tunnels can be reached. tunnels.connect.params.path restricts accepted HTTP request paths for HTTP tunnels. tunnels.list.select limits the fields returned during tunnel discovery.